-Ready to score some cheap broadband only deals?
-We've listed the available offers down below.
+If you're ready to score some cheap broadband only deals, we've surfaced the lowest cost available internet offers in the UK below.

 - Plusnet: frequently the UK's cheapest